wintonpc/destruct/README.md

 # destructure

-Destructuring assignment is an operation typically found in functional programming languages.
-Such languages include Lisp, Haskell, Erlang, and Prolog.
+Destructuring assignment is an operation typically found in functional programming languages, including Lisp, Haskell, Erlang, and Prolog.
 Think of destructuring assignment as regular expressions for data structures.

 Consider the following regexp example: